theirc/airbel/src/_projects/revolutionizing-treatment-for-acute-malnutrition.md

 ---
 layout: project
-title: Revolutionizing Treatment for Acute Malnutrition
+title: Transforming Treatment for Acute Malnutrition
 tagline: Transforming the way acute malnutrition is treated to save lives and cost
 status: active
 stage: Scale